IBM/natural-language-understanding-node-red/README.md

 ### Learning Objectives

-After this tutorial, you will be able to:
+After completing this tutorial you will be able to:

 * Instantiate a Node Red Starter Kit and a Watson Cloud service (Natural Language Understanding API) on IBM's Cloud
 * Bind a Watson service to a Node Red application